makerdao/community/onboarding/vault-onboarding.md

 Vault usage collectively alters the total supply of Dai.
 Users create Dai by generating it against their collateral and in-turn destroy Dai when repaying their generated Dai balance.
 This process happens on-chain, which enables full auditability of circulating Dai and the collateral backing it.

 Vaults are not free to use and come with inherent risks.
-Generating Dai requires the payment of [Stability Fees](faqs/stability-fee.md)(SF.)
+Generating Dai requires the payment of [Stability Fees](faqs/stability-fee.md) (SF).
 The SF is a variable rate and is subject to change based on the decisions of MKR Token holders through [voting](faqs/governance.md).
 To reclaim collateral, users must repay the previously generated Dai and the accumulated SF.

 Vaults are required to be overcollateralized and have a [Liquidation Ratio](liquidation.md#what-is-the-liquidation-ratio) that Vault owners need to uphold to avoid the [Liquidation](liquidation.md) of their Vaults.
 What a Vault is liquidated, a [Liquidation Penalty](faqs/liquidation.md#what-is-the-liquidation-penalty) is applied, and collateral is sold to repay the Vault's outstanding Dai balance.
 Additionally, a [Debt Ceiling](#what-is-a-debt-ceiling) is imposed globally on the Maker Protocol, as well as individually on each Vault type.

-For more information, visit the [Vault FAQ](faqs/vault.md).
+For more information, visit the [Vault FAQ](../faqs/vault.md).

 ### Why Open a Vault?